The Basics: Overview

 - Follow the directions on the medicine label carefully.

 - If you don’t understand the directions, ask your doctor, nurse, or pharmacist to explain them to you.

 - Keep a list of all the medicines, vitamins, minerals, and herbs you use.
 Share this information with your doctor.

-- Store your medicines in a cool, dry place where children and pets can’t see or get to them.
+- Store your medicines in a cool, dry place where children and pets can’t see or reach them.

 There are different types of medicine.

 The 2 main types of medicine are prescription and over-the-counter (OTC).

 Prescription medicines are medicines you can get only with a prescription (order) from your doctor.
 You get these medicines at a pharmacy.

 Prescription medicines shouldn’t be used by anyone except the person whose name is on the prescription.

 - Throw away expired (out-of-date) or unused prescription medicines.
 Ask your pharmacist about the safest way to throw medicines away.